petarov/shut-up-bird/README.md

     python shut-up-bird.py -v -id 123456789012345678 -rt -re

-Archive all tweets until `Dec 31, 2014` and then delete them from your Twitter timeline.
-Tweets will be saved in ascending date order.
-Verbose logs will be displayed.

-    python shut-up-bird.py -v --max-date "2014-12-31" --asc --remove

-Archive all likes until `Dec 31, 2014` and then delete them from Twitter.
-Likes will be saved in ascending date order.
-Verbose logs will be displayed.

-    python shut-up-bird.py -v --likes --max-date "2014-12-31" --asc --remove

-Generated `epub` files can be found in the sub folder `./shut-up-bird.arch`, e.g., `./shut-up-bird.arch/2017-03-05_1000/tweets.epub`.
+Generated `epub` files are found in the sub folder `./shut-up-bird.arch`, e.g., `./shut-up-bird.arch/2017-03-05_1000/tweets.epub`.

 Note that you must explicitly specify the `--remove` parameter in order to delete tweets or likes.
-Furthermore, tweets or likes will be deleted only after an `epub` file was successfully created.
+To prevent inconsistencies, tweets or likes will be deleted only after an `epub` file was successfully created first.

 # License